Rutuja210/wordpress-mysql-k8s_cluster/README.md

 ### Part I: Create the roles that will configure the master and slave node respectively
 [Refer this repo for complete configuration of kubernetes cluster on AWS](https://github.com/Rutuja210/k8s-multinode-cluster.git)

+### Part II: Create the role for launching wordpress and mysql database